 Student housing is usually less expensive, ranging from approximately 400 to 750 CHF.
 While trying to find a flat to share with more people seems like a good idea it is generally difficult to realize because a Swiss guarantor is often required and not everyone is willing to rent to students.
 Hence, you are more likely to find a room for one person.

 The major housing options are living in student residences, other housing associations, or rooms/apartments rented by private individuals.
 Since it can be difficult to find a place in Geneva, many students also opt for living around Geneva – either further along the lake, usually between Geneva and Lausanne, or in France.
 Many independent municipalities such as Vernier, Meyrin, Troinex, or Lancy are effectively part of the town and commute to the Graduate Institute can take 20-40 min.
 Lausanne is connected by train, approximately 40 min away.

-While living in France can be much cheaper, depending on your nationality you may need to arrange for French visa, residence permits, etc. and it may thus not be a practical option for non-EU or non-Swiss citizens.
+While living in France can be much cheaper, depending on your nationality you may need to arrange for French visa, residence permits, etc. and it may thus not be an option for non-EU or non-Swiss citizens.

 This page covers:

 - The Edgar Picciotto Maison des Etudiants (The Institute’s student residence)

 - Other student residences in Geneva